LennartOblong/GenomicICA/README.md

       Calculate reproducibility of genomic PCs and ICs across the 11k and 22k UKB samples

 # Acknowledgements
-The present code, and the paper referenced above, is an evolution of the previous work by Sourena Soheili-Nezhad, who deserves a lot of credit for developing the first scripts to successfuly run MELODIC on genetic data (it was developed for neuroimaging data).
+The present code, and the paper referenced above, is an evolution of the previous work by Sourena Soheili-Nezhad, who deserves a lot of credit for developing the first scripts to successfuly run MELODIC on genetic data (originally developed for neuroimaging data).
-His code was further developed and expanded to further steps by Emma Sprooten and myself.
+His code was further developed by Emma Sprooten and Lennart Oblong.

 # Important Notes
-This repository does not contain a plug-and-play code.
-The code provided here is useful for checking the reproducibility of our approach, and shows the implementation of MELODIC on GWAS sumstats.
+This repository does not contain plug-and-play code.
+The code provided here is meant for checking the reproducibility of our approach, and shows the implementation of MELODIC on GWAS sumstats.
 All the analyses were run on Snellius (https://www.surf.nl/en/dutch-national-supercomputer-snellius), using the Slurm workload management system (https://slurm.schedmd.com/documentation.html).
 Some of the steps are memory hungry and require a high-performance computing environment.